pas/pattern-recognition-2018-purple/03 - DVM/README.md

 ## Results and Interpretation

-You can find our precision recall plots in the plots folder.
+You can find our precision recall plots in the plots folder after having run the main program (runner.py).
 For each keyword there is a separate folder.
-For all train images which represent the keyword validation is done and a plot is calculated.
+For all train images which represent the keyword, validation is done and a plot gets calculated.

-TODO: intrpretation
-For the plots, we would that the precision decreases with an increasing recall and that the recall
+For the plots, we would expect that the precision decreases with an increasing recall.
+This would give a falling curve.
+Since our sorted DTW vectors do not contain the positives first and the negatives in the end, we can not observe this falling curve in our plots.

-## Conclusions

-TODO